Channel Islands National Park: History

-Radiocarbon dating of a fire area near Arlington Canyon on the northwest coast of Santa Rosa Island shows human habitation from at least 35,000 years BC, while a burned mammoth bone was dated at 28,000 years BC.
-Similar fire areas in the same vicinity were dated at 25,000 years BC and 15,000 years BC, also believed to have been made by humans.
-Additionally, a burned dwarf mammoth in a shell midden was dated to 10,500 years BC.
+Archeologists discovered artifacts characteristic of ancient Paleocoastal sites that were occupied by the first islanders on the northern Channel Islands between 8,000 and 13,000 years ago.
+Scientists now believe that ancient sites from this period may be evidence of a coastal migration following the North Pacific Rim from Northeast Asia into the Americas, part of the peopling of the new world.

 A fire pit in a midden-humus layer was dated at 9,900 years BC, while above this layer was a stone chopper with a butchered and burned mammoth dated 9,800 years BC.
 Several more fire areas were dated at 9,000 years BC, while human bones, Arlington Springs Man, are dated to 8,000 years BC.
 A circular fishhook was dated at 2,800 years BC.
 Huge shell mounds appear at 0 AD, while a camp fire in Skull Gulch was dated at 1695 AD.

 Juan Rodríguez Cabrillo first observed the islands in 1542.
 The three northern channel islands were inhabited by an estimated two to three thousand Chumash, with eleven villages on Santa Cruz, eight on Santa Rosa, and two on San Miguel.
 In 1938 the Santa Barbara and Anacapa islands were designated a national monument.
 San Miguel, Santa Rosa and Santa Cruz islands were combined with the monument in 1980 to form modern-day Channel Islands National Park.